-Each Sub-fund may issue income and accumulation Shares.
-Further details of the Shares presently available for each Sub-fund, including details of their criteria for subscription and fee structure, are set out in Appendix I.
+Each Sub-fund may issue income and accumulation Shares in respect of each Class.
+Further details of the Shares presently available for each Sub-fund, including details of their criteria for subscription and fee structure, are set out in Appendix 1.

-Holders of income Shares are entitled to be paid the distributable income attributed to such Shares on any relevant interim and annual allocation dates.
+Holders of income Shares are entitled to be paid the distributable income attributed to such Shares on any relevant interim and annual allocation dates applying to the relevant Subfund.